sphido/sphido/packages/sphido-hashtags/readme.md

 ### `getHashtags(content)`

-Function `getHashtags()` searches the string for all hashtags and returns them as an array.
-The input `content` parameter is expected in Markdown format, function automatically skips preformatted text in Markdown syntax.
+The `getHashtags()` function searches the string for all hashtags and returns them as an array.
+The input `content` parameter is expected to be in Markdown format.
+The function automatically skips preformatted text in Markdown syntax."

 ```javascript
 import { getHashtags } from '@sphido/hashtags';